 The above patent search results indicate Apple could potentially be seeking to advance its AR/VR technology offerings and eventually release a headset, and that the company plans to continue adapting and innovating upon the standard physical form of its products.
 While not insignificant, these predictions likely only represent a very small subset of what the company may be developing.
 Apple is known for hiding its patent and trademark filings in various ways; this was done to keep the name of the iPhone X a secret up until its release, for example, and to disguise potential macOS names as previously mentioned.

 To work around Apple’s attempts at obfuscation, it helps to have an understanding of known related entities.
 Corporate Tree Mapping is ktMINE’s answer to aggregating such a list.
 There are 92 companies in ktMINE’s corporate tree for Apple, allowing for a thorough look at the company’s IP profile.
 But this doesn’t necessarily include all unverified dummy corporations named in internet rumors as attached to Apple.

 Apple Inc. Corporate Tree

 Apple has dominated the industry with popular and sometimes revolutionary product designs and utilities, and the above exploration of its IP activity suggests that more surprises are on the horizon.
-But will the company’s ultimate legacy be that of transformative trailblazer, or of patent strategist that leans on suing for success?
+But will the company’s ultimate legacy be that of a transformative trailblazer, or of a patent strategist that leans on suing for success?
 From hiding trademark and patent filings to initiating lawsuits against other tech firms, Apple goes to great lengths to protect and exploit its IP for a competitive advantage.
 The company claims to stand for innovation, but this approach may actually stifle creativity and inventiveness in the technology space.

 The future of Apple — and of Silicon Valley at large — depends on the future of patent law (particularly in relation to software), and on corporations’ evaluation of the relative worth of actual R&D efforts versus IP litigation.